 Alec Finlay: Mesostic Remedy 2009

-Mesostic Remedy comprises a pair of mesostic poems for each of the thirty-eight original herb remedies that were created by Dr Edward Bach (1886-1936).
-Printed onto labels for a set of Bach’s remedies and presented in a wooden wall cabinet, the poems reflect the negative and positive characteristics ascribed to each remedy.
+Mesostic Remedy comprises a pair of mesostic poems for each of the thirty-eight original herb remedies that were created by Dr Edward Bach (1886–1936).
+The poems are printed onto labels for a set of Bach’s remedies and presented in a wooden wall cabinet.
+The poems reflect both the negative and positive characteristics ascribed to each remedy.

 Dr Bach was a bacteriologist, physician and pathologist whose philosophy of homeopathy highlighted the relationship between mental states and physical illness.
-Given the connection between Bach’s homeopathic remedies and the work of Robert and Nicky Wilson, Mesostic Remedy is something of a site-specific intervention.
+The connection between Bach’s homeopathic remedies and the work of Robert and Nicky Wilson means that Mesostic Remedy is a site-specific intervention.

 Alongside Mesostic Remedy, Jupiter Artland’s permanent collection includes another artwork by Finlay titled A Variety of Cultures.